Prediabetes Diet Plan [+Sample Diet Plan Included]

 Have Whole Fruit Paired with Protein as a Snack if Needed

-Fruits are a good source of vitamins, phytochemicals, and antioxidants and are also full of fiber.
-Fruits also contain sugar, which can increase blood sugar levels, so it's essential to consider the type of fruit, how you prepare it, and how much of it you eat.
+Fruits are a good source of vitamins, phytochemicals, and antioxidants, and are also full of fiber.
+Fruits also contain sugar, which can increase glucose levels, so it's essential to consider the type of fruit, how you prepare it, and how much of it you eat.
 Good choices include berries, melon, apples, and oranges, as they are higher in fiber.

 It's best to limit your fruit juice intake because all the fiber is processed from it, and it's much higher in sugar.
 For instance, an eight-ounce glass of orange juice can contain the same amount of sugar as two to three oranges.
 Dried fruit can also be challenging because it becomes more concentrated in sugar when the water is taken out.